pip-services/pip-services-docs/content/en/golang/commons/config/config_params.md

 > NewEmptyConfigParams() [*ConfigParams]()

-Creates a new ConfigParams from map.
+Creates a new ConfigParams from a map.
 > NewConfigParams(values map[string]string) [*ConfigParams]()

 - **values**: map[string]string - map with key-value pairs